How to Become a Biomedical Equipment Technician (BMET)

 Experience and certification increase the opportunities for advancement.
 Many employers will pay the costs associated with certification.

 BMET salaries vary by work setting.
-Retail suppliers usually pay the least while wholesalers pay above average wages.
-The best-paid jobs are found in hospitals and health systems.
+Retail positions generally pay less than repair and maintenance positions.
+The best-paid jobs are found in hospitals and universities.
 Salary tends to increase with education, training and certification.

 The job outlook for BMETs is excellent.
 According to the Bureau of Labor Statistics, employment is expected to grow by 30 percent between 2012 and 2022.
 The aging of U.S. population will largely drive this growth.
 It will increase the demand for medical care in coming decades.
 BMETs are rarely laid off or outsourced and enjoy excellent job security.